rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 brew install open-ocd
 ```

-You also need to add a little more to your start script to ensure it properly connects to GDB and vscode:
+The `start_openocd_f4` script requires a few additional parameters to ensure proper connection to vscode and GDB:

 ```bash
 #!/bin/bash